kotlin-orm/ktorm/hexo-docs/source/en/entity-sequence.md

 ### fold/reduce/forEach

 This serial of functions provide features of iteration and folding, and their usages are also the same as the corresponding ones of `kotlin.Sequence`.
-The following code calculates the total salaries of all employees:
+The following code calculates the total salary of all employees:

 ```kotlin
 val totalSalary = Employees.asSequence().fold(0L) { acc, employee -> acc + employee.salary }
 ```

-Of course, if only the total salaries are needed, we don't have to write codes in that way.
+Of course, if only the total salary is needed, we don't have to write codes in that way.
 Because the performance is really poor, as all employees are obtained from the database.
 Here we just show you the usage of the `fold` function.
 It's better to use `sumBy`:

 ```kotlin
 val totalSalary = Employees.sumBy { it.salary }